-Performance requirements in JA12 have been updated with greater clarity around the round trip efficiency requirements.
-This includes specifying that the round trip efficiency requirement is based on beginning of life battery performance, and a reference to a standard round trip efficiency (RTE) testing standard for manufacturers designing to the RTE target.

-Any CBECC-Res models with battery storage systems having less than the minimum RTE as specified in JA12 are proposed to mimic a model designed without battery storage.
-An option would be added in CBECC-Res to allow users to enter in a single battery round trip efficiency in CBECC-Res, as alternative to entering in both a charging and discharging efficiency.
+Performance requirements in JA12 would be updated with greater clarity around the round trip efficiency requirements by specifying that the round trip efficiency requirement is based on beginning of life battery.
+Any CBECC-Res models with battery storage systems having less than the minimum RTE as specified in JA12 would mimic a model designed without battery storage.
+An option would be added in CBECC-Res to allow users to enter in a single battery round trip efficiency in CBECC-Res, as an alternative to entering in both a charging and discharging efficiency.